 According to Invesp, “Compared to non-personalized mailings, personalized promotional mailings have 29% higher unique open rates and 41% higher unique click rates”.
 If you’re a business and you send emails, you already know the need for personalization.
 Everyone is doing it, so is it even special anymore?
 Are your customers paying attention to their first name in the subject line?
 There’s a way for marketers to take it a step further.
 Hyper-Personalization.

-The hyper-personalization is taking the same advertisement but one upping it with advertisements based on the the device he was using, location of the purchase, the time of the purchase, his payment method, and his social media related activity with the adidas hoodie.
-So now you can send an email campaign out to Johnny knowing he takes his lunch break at noon, at a coffee shop, and he is interested in adidas hoodies for the fall months, and also knowing to keep the email mobile friendly.
+The hyper-personalization is taking the same advertisement but one-upping it with advertisements based on the device he was using, location of the purchase, the time of the purchase, his payment method, and his social media related activity with the Adidas hoodie.
+So now you can send an email campaign out to Johnny knowing he takes his lunch break at noon, at a coffee shop, and he is interested in Adidas hoodies for the fall months, and also known to keep the email mobile-friendly.

 Traditional personalization uses something called a profiling technique in order to make assumptions about their subscribers based on certain traits, which allow the marketer to target messaging, services, or products based on these specific traits.
 This is simply not detailed enough, marketers are now moving towards this new method.

 Hyper-personalization is more involved and more effective, it goes above and beyond the customer data.
 Marketers can take the data and use hyper-personalization to target for future shopping experiences based on a simple website click, or an advertisement engagement, or which coupons have been used during purchase.

 If you want to add on to hyper-personalization another great tactic to use to communicate with your customers is having a corporate account on Twitter, Instagram, and Facebook to help with any challenging task your customers may need help with.